diazjacob/balloons/README.md

 It has since gone through many different changes and the gameplay and mechanics are no longer anything like the original prototype.
 So, I've decided to make this older repository public!
 Enjoy!

 (Note: I have removed a few pieces of code that do not belong to me!
-Everything currently in this repo is 100% mine)
+Everything currently in this repo is 100% my work)

 ## Some Pictures: